WE ARE NOW A CERTIFIED SCHOOL FOR NATIONAL ONLINE SAFETY

 Pupils are taught how to use computer systems to create, organise and store digital content.
 Children are provided with opportunities to use search technologies safely and effectively and experience using a range of software and digital devices.

 Pupils are taught about how computing systems are used beyond school and learn the importance of being a responsible 'digital citizen.'
-Through our E-Safety programme children learn where to go for help when they have concerns about content or contact online.
+Through our Online Safety programme children learn where to go for help when they have concerns about content or contact online.